Should You Say "No Comment" in a Police Interview?

 Why might you provide a prepared statement?

 There are two types of prepared statements you can make in response to police questioning.
-You can provide a written during or after an interview, or you can have a statement retained on file, for it to then be handed to the police or prosecution until you are charged to attend court.
+You can provide a written statement during or after an interview, or you can have a statement retained on file, for it to then be handed to the police or prosecution when you are charged to attend court.

 If you are arrested or called to the police station for a voluntary interview, it is essential that you enlist the support of a specialist criminal defence solicitor.